 - Built and sold a lead generation website for well into 6-figures “on the side” while running my agency and finishing grad school.

-- Launched several successful online businesses including lead generation websites, e-commerce websites and even an Amazon-focused product business
+- Launched several successful online businesses including lead generation websites, e-commerce websites and also several DTC product brands.

 - Numerous speaking engagements at conferences and local colleges and universities.

 - Hold an MBA degree from Loyola University Maryland, summa cum laude.

 Jon has been cited by Forbes.com, TechCrunch, PC Magazine, Moz.com, The Charlotte Observer, PBS, CIO.com, The Washington Post, ZDNet and numerous other trusted websites and publications.
 He’s also been a guest lecturer at several universities, spoken at industry conferences and has personally hired and trained dozens of top digital marketers.